softspiders/clean-architecture-counter-starters/README.md

 # Starter hierarchy

-As usual SoftSpider's hierarchy based on *feature tag sets*:
+As usual the hierarchy in SoftSpiders is based on *feature tag sets*:

 <p align="center">
     <img src="./images/hierarchy.svg" />